sozonome/spoker/CONTRIBUTING.md

 ## Getting Started

-1. Make sure you have Node and `yarn` installed in your local machine.
+1. Make sure you have Node and `pnpm` installed in your local machine.
 2. Clone / fork this repository.
 3. Create your own firebase project.
 4. . . .